Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 An advantage of the rare-earth elements is that their $4f$ wavefunctions are extremely localized and hybridization effects can be neglected (with few exceptions; La and Ce)~\cite{jensen1991rare}.
 Indeed, although $4f$ electrons are responsible for the formation of the local magnetic moments, they do not explicitly participate in the formation of magnetic interactions~\cite{PhysRev.96.99}.
 Instead, the $4f$ electrons locally spin-polarize valence $6s6p5d$ orbitals, which mediate the exchange couplings (see e.g. Ref.~\onlinecite{PhysRevB.61.4070}).

 Turek \textit{et al.} have shown that by treating the $4f$ electrons as a non-interacting spin-polarized core, a very good description of magnetic interaction can be achieved for hcp Gd from calculations of a FM state~\cite{Turek_2003}.
 Gadolinium orders ferromagnetically with an observed total magnetic moment of about 7.6 $\mu_B$ per atom, where 7 $\mu_B$ come from half-filled $f$-shell ($S$=7/2)~\cite{jensen1991rare}.
-This is reproduced excellently by theory~\cite{colarieti2003origin}.
+This is reproduced by theory~\cite{colarieti2003origin}.
 In the work of Ref.~\onlinecite{Turek_2003}, the MFA-based estimate of the $T_c$ was 334 K, which is in excellent agreement with experiment (293 K)~\cite{jensen1991rare}.
 Subsequent studies treated the paramagnetic phase of Gd by means of the DLM approach~\cite{Khmelevskyi_2007}.
 Although the calculated values of NN $J_{ij}$'s were different from the FM-derived ones, a similar $T_c$ estimate was obtained.

 A systematic study of the entire series of late rare-earths was published in Ref.~\onlinecite{PhysRevB.94.085137}.
-It was here shown that the calculations incorporating local $4f$ correlations on Hubbard-I level of approximation are capable of reproducing both electronic valence band excitation spectra, showing well pronounced atomic multiplets, and magnetic interactions of these systems.
+It was here shown that the calculations incorporating local $4f$ correlations on Hubbard-I level of approximation (HIA) \cite{PhysRevB.57.6884} are capable of reproducing both electronic valence band excitation spectra, showing well pronounced atomic multiplets, and magnetic interactions of these systems.
 Also, full charge self-consistency in DMFT was shown to be of utter importance in order to correctly describe the exchange couplings.
 Fortunately, the $J_{ij}$'s can already be well described with the $4f$-as-core approach, which is much less computationally demanding.
-The Fourier transform of the obtained $J_{ij}$'s, calculated in Ref.~\onlinecite{PhysRevB.94.085137}, is shown in Fig.~\ref{s7-REs-Jq} (as $J(\vec q) - J(0)$).
-The maximum value of this curve indicates the ground state magnetic ordering $q$-vector.
-The results show that Er and Tm have a tendency to have non-collinear magnetic order (similarly to Eu~\cite{PhysRevB.68.224431}).
-Holmium is also on the border to have a finite-$q$ maximum, which is compatible with experiments~\cite{jensen1991rare}.
-The ordering temperatures were calculated from the spin Hamiltonian (Eq.~\eqref{neweqn1}) combined with Monte Carlo simulations, and were found to systematically be in good agreement with experiments for all studied rare earths~\cite{PhysRevB.94.085137}.
-Overall, the ordering temperature was found to decrease linearly with the number of electronic in the $4f$ shell.
-As a final remark of this subsection we note that recently, an intriguing self-induced spin glass state was observed for elemental Nd~\cite{kamber2020self}.
-Ab-initio calculations of the exchange parameters of Nd, revealed that this is related to the unique exchange interactions of the crystal structure of Nd (dhcp), with competing FM and AFM interactions of equal strength.